Disclaimer: this has not been written by a doctor.

 Air pollution is really bad in most of Kazakhstan’s cities, and Bishkek.
 Elsewhere, it’s doable; Uzbekistan’s cars run mostly on gas which makes a big difference.
 Take your precautions if you are sensitive.

 Malaria: There are occasional cases of malaria in summer in Tajikistan, in the Khatlon region on the border with Afghanistan, an area that sees very few travelers.
 Transmission season generally lasts from May to October.
 Above 2500m you are safe.
 Bring DEET for travel in the region.
-If you are going to Khatlon, you should consider antimalarials.
+If you are going to certain areas of Khatlon, you should perhaps consider antimalarials.

 Tick-borne encephalitis: Every year a few people die after contracting tick-borne encephalitis.
 We advise to get vaccinated if you plan to do any hiking, as popular places like Ala-Archa near Bishkek or the mountains around Almaty and Shymkent are known to harbour this disease.